Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: Baryon-meson scattering amplitude at leading and subleading orders

+The amplitude for baryon-meson scattering at fixed meson energy is dominated in the large-$N_c$ limit by the diagrams displayed in Fig.~\ref{fig:sp}.
 In Eq.~(\ref{eq:scatt}), $\pi$ denotes one of the nine pseudo scalar mesons $\pi$, $K$, $\eta$ and $\eta^\prime$ of momenta $k=(k^0,k^1,k^2,k^3)$ and $k^\prime=({k^\prime}^0,{k^\prime}^1,{k^\prime}^2,{k^\prime}^3)$ and flavors $a$ and $b$ for the incoming and outgoing mesons, respectively, and $B$ and $B^\prime$ denote the incoming and outgoing baryons of momenta $p$ and $p^\prime$, respectively.
 Soft mesons with energies of order unity are considered in the process.
-The goal is to explicitly evaluate the corresponding scattering amplitude at tree level, incorporating the effects of the baryon mass splitting $\Delta$ defined above.
+The goal is to explicitly evaluate the corresponding scattering amplitude at leading and subleading orders, incorporating the effects of the baryon mass splitting $\Delta$ defined in the previous section.
 Before tackling the problem, it is convenient to introduce some key concepts on large-$N_c$ QCD to set notation and conventions.
 Further details on the formalism can be found in Refs.~\cite{djm94,djm95}.

 In the large-$N_c$ limit, the baryon sector has a contracted $SU(2N_f)$ spin-flavor symmetry, where $N_f$ is the number of light quark flavors.
 For $N_f=3$ the lowest lying baryon states fall into a representation of the spin-flavor group $SU(6)$.
 When $N_c=3$, this corresponds to the $\mathbf{56}$ dimensional representation of $SU(6)$.